UsabilityEngineering/Fierce/phase1/README.md

 ---------------------------------------------------------------------------------------------
 ### The Detective
 --------------------
-- Those who specifically search for events online, using experience to guide their search.
-These users are inferred to respond most to informative online advertising.
+- Those who specifically search for events online, with or without other sources, using experience to guide their search.
+These users are inferred to respond most to informative online advertising when making a decision.
+- However, other sources of information will influence where these users begin their online search.

 ---------------------------------------------------------------------------------------------